Hanjun-Dai/GLN/README.md

 1. **Filter template**

-One can filter out uncommon templates using this script.
-We didn't filter out any template in our paper, though a careful selection of templates may further improve the performance.
+One can filter out uncommon templates using this script. **We didn't filter out any template in our paper**, though a careful selection of templates may further improve the performance.

 Please specify the dataset name, template name (arbitrary one is fine), and possibly the minimum number of occurance one template needs to have in order to be included (default=1)